What Happens If Robinhood Goes Under?

 Charles Schwab as an Alternative

-To move a Robinhood account to Charles Schwab, simply open a new account with the latter firm and start the transfer on Charles Schwab’s website.
-Be aware that one asset that can’t be moved into Charles Schwab is cryptocurrencies.
+To move a Robinhood account to Charles Schwab, simply open an account at Schwab and start the transfer on their site.
+Note that cryptocurrencies cannot be transferred.

-Finally, Charles Schwab has many more account types than Robinhood, including a long list of educational, custodial, corporate, and retirement accounts.
+Finally, Schwab has far more account types than Robinhood, including retirement, custodial, corporate, and educational accounts.

 Charles Schwab Promotion